Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Data and Methodology

 \section{Data and Methodology}

 Here, we review the fundamental equations and statistical methodologies employed in observational measurements of cosmic backgrounds, specifically focusing on SNIa, BAO, Cosmic Microwave Background (CMB), and Hubble ($H(z)$) data.
-Additionally, we incorporate growth rate data in the form of $f\sigma_8$ derived from redshift-space distortion (RSD) observations to constrain the free parameters of IDE $w$CDM models.
+Additionally, we incorporate growth rate data in the form of $f\sigma_8$ derived from redshift-space distortion (RSD) observations to constrain the free parameters of both the interacting $w$CDM and dynamical CPL models.